onflow/flow-go/cmd/bootstrap/README.md

 # Bootstrapping

-This package contains script for generating genesis information to bootstrap the Flow network.
+This package contains script for generating the bootstrap files needed to initialize the Flow network.
 The high-level bootstrapping process is described in [Notion](https://www.notion.so/dapperlabs/Flow-Bootstrapping-ce9d227f18a8410dbce74ed7d4ddee27).

 WARNING: These scripts use Go's crypto/rand package to generate seeds for private keys.
-Make sure you are running the bootstrap scripts on a machine that does provide proper lower level implementations.
+Make sure you are running the bootstrap scripts on a machine that does provide proper a low-level implementation.
 See https://golang.org/pkg/crypto/rand/ for details.

-NOTE: Public and private keys are encoded in JSON files as base64 strings, not hex, as might be expected.
+NOTE: Public and private keys are encoded in JSON files as base64 strings, not as hex, contrary to what might be expected.

 Code structure:
 * `cmd/bootstrap/cmd` contains CLI logic that can exit the program and read/write files.
-It also uses structures and data types that are purely relevant for CLI purposes, such as encoding, decoding etc...
+It also uses structures and data types that are purely relevant for CLI purposes, such as encoding, decoding, etc.
-* `cmd/bootstrap/run` contains reusable logic that does not know about a CLI.
-Instead of exiting a program, functions here will return errors.
+* `cmd/bootstrap/run` contains reusable logic that does not know about the CLI.
+Instead of exiting the program, functions here will return errors.